blindsidenetworks/scalelite/README.md

 * `BUILD_NUMBER`: An additional build version to report in the BigBlueButton top-level API endpoint.
 The Docker image has this preset to a value determined at image build time.
 * `RAILS_LOG_TO_STDOUT`: Log to STDOUT instead of a file.
 Recommended for deployments with a service manager (e.g. systemd) or in Docker.
 The Docker image sets this by default.
 * `REDIS_POOL`: Configure the Redis connection pool size.
 Defaults to `RAILS_MAX_THREADS`.

+### Redis Connection (`config/redis_store.yml`)

+For a deployment using docker, you should configure the Redis Connection using the `REDIS_URL` environment variable instead, see above.

+The `config/redis_store.yml` allows specifying per-environment configuration for the Redis server.
+The file is similar in structure to the `config/database.yml` file used by ActiveRecord.
+By default, a minimal configuration is shipped which will connect to a Redis server on localhost in development, and use "fakeredis" (an in-memory Redis emulator) to run tests without requiring a Redis server.
+The default production configuration allows specifying the Redis server connection to use via an environment variable, see below.
+You may use this configuration file to set any of the options listed in the [Redis initializer](https://rubydoc.info/github/redis/redis-rb/master/Redis#initialize-instance_method).
+Additionally, these options can be set:

+* `pool`: The number of connections in the pool (should match number of threads).
+Defaults to `RAILS_MAX_THREADS` environment variable, otherwise 5.
+* `pool_timeout`: Amount of time (seconds) to wait if all connections in the pool are in use.
+Defaults to 5.
+* `namespace`: An optional prefix to apply to all keys stored in Redis.

 ## Server Management